Why Go to the North Fork of Long Island Now?

 EAT: A Lure Chowder House and Oysteria Southold

-Where to Stay on the North Fork
+Where to Stay on the North Fork Long Island

-STAY: Lots of Options
+STAY: Lots of Other Options in Greenport

 There are plenty of charming B&B’s and a couple of boutique hotels in downtown Greenport.
 Stay at the funky Gallery Hotel, or at the latest American Beech Hotel – both on Main Street.
 Care to stay waterside?
 The Harborfront Inn is a sweet alternative.